sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-data-sumo-logic.md

 With your Sumo Logic handler configured, you can add it to a [pipeline][14] workflow.
 A single pipeline workflow can include one or more event filters, one mutator, and one handler.

-To send data for all events (as opposed to only incidents), create a pipeline that includes only the Sumo Logic handler you've already configured &mdash; no event filters or mutators.
+To send data for all events (as opposed to only incidents), create a pipeline that includes only the Sumo Logic handler you've already configured and the built-in [not_silenced event filter][20] &mdash; no mutators.
 To add the pipeline, run:

 {{< language-toggle >}}